Go West: the USA

 It was time to check that my legs hadn't turned to jelly, turn around and head back down the trail.
 It may have been my imagination but I blamed my premature descent on the increased wind blowing over the ridge of the mountain and climbing back down was even more nerve-racking than hiking up.

 When I reached the safety of Scout Lookout I consulted my guide book and wished I'd read it in more detail on the way up.
 It advised that hikers fearful of heights should not venture beyond this point and that people have fallen to their deaths from Angel's Landing.
-After chatting to fellow hikers I realised that this was a well-known turn around point on the trail, so I felt a little less sheepish on my way back down, and was able to fully appreciate the incredible scenery around me.
+After chatting to fellow hikers I realized that this was a well-known turn around point on the trail, so I felt a little less sheepish on my way back down, and was able to fully appreciate the incredible scenery around me.

-Zion Canyon is often overshadowed by neighbouring Arizona's world famous Grand Canyon.
+Zion Canyon is often overshadowed by neighboring Arizona's world famous Grand Canyon.
 However, it offers some of the best hiking on the Colorado Plateau with many options that aren't so vertigo inducing.
 If you've time for only one activity, then even the canyon's six mile scenic drive is well worth visiting the park for.
 An overnight stay makes a fantastic side trip from the glitz and glamour of nearby Las Vegas, or en route to Bryce Canyon and the less-visited national parks beyond.

 Other walking experiences:

-Descending below the Grand Canyon rim on the South Kaibab Trail; tackling parts of the mightly Appalachian Trail from Georgia to Maine; or simply exploring the meadows of the Yosemite Valley in California – there are walks to suit all abilities.
+Descending below the Grand Canyon rim on the South Kaibab Trail; tackling parts of the mighty Appalachian Trail from Georgia to Maine; or simply exploring the meadows of the Yosemite Valley in California — there are walks to suit all abilities.